Requirements for Import into Kenya

 - foreign resident they must send us copies of their passport, work permit, and PIN.

 - A copy of the Health Certificate and/or Export Permit from the country of origin.
+Health Certificates can be issued 4 - 5 days prior to arrival.

 Before the pet(s) arrives, we will also need copies of the following documents: